akuunoro/Datos-Ani/README.md

-# Datos-Ani: Farm Managementment System - Java Swing with SQL
+# Datos-Ani: Farm Managementment System - Java Swing and Java AWT with SQL

 A simple and optimized farm management system - Datos-Ani - utilizing both Java Swing and Java AWT, connecting it with SQL and having a one-tier architecture database model.